ooleon/coursejavaexplorer/README.md

-sample of the Oracle Explorer java Curse
+A sample based on the Oracle Explorer java Curse, forked for using Spring Boot, Rest.